-This post is part of my Back to Basics series.
-The concepts discussed are simple, but also critical, and I’ve been continually surprised at how poorly understood they are by otherwise intelligent, sophisticated people.
-So at the risk of boring some of my audience, let’s get started.
+This post, run again as a Tuesday Classic is part of my Back to Basics Series I wrote years ago.
+It is very important for you to understand the investments you own.
+The concepts discussed are simple, but also critical, and I’ve been continually surprised at how poorly-understood they are by otherwise intelligent, sophisticated people.
+So at the risk of boring some of my audience, let’s get started on investing in bonds.

 Bonds are far easier to understand than stocks, mutual funds, or even retirement accounts.
 There are just a few basic principles you need to understand:

 7 Basic Principles of Bond Investing

 Imagine that you loan your buddy $100 (the principal) for 5 years (the maturity), but that you want to make some money for doing so.
 You decide to charge him 5% a year (the coupon).
 So every year he has to pay you $5.
 Then, at the end of year five, he gives you $100.
 That’s it.
 That’s all a bond is.

 Mutual Funds and Bonds

 Some mutual funds do nothing but buy bonds.
 When the fund gets the principal back from the bonds that mature, it reinvests the money in other bonds.
 Sometimes, for various reasons it buys and sells bonds between the time the bond is issued and the time it matures.

 Sometimes the bond issuer (the entity taking out the loan) is a government, such as the US government, the Ethiopian government, the California State Government, or a county or city government.
 Bonds are also issued by companies, such as Microsoft or GM.

 #2 Inverse Relationship Between Bond Value and Interest Rates

 Bond value varies inversely with changes in interest rates and yield.
 In between the time a bond is issued, and the time it matures, its value fluctuates due to changing interest rates and change in the risk of default (the bond issuer not paying you back.)